shizhan1109/Athena-yellow/README.md

 ## Team Member List and Roles

-48323626, Zhan Shi : Develop the blue board software, set the bluetooth communication protocol.
+48323626, Zhan Shi : Develop the blue board software.
+Set up the Bluetooth communication protocol.
+Coordinate software development tasks.
+Spearheaded the development of software for the M5 board using zephyr.

-46435244, Huantao Li : Develop the m5 board software, GUI and sensor function.
+46435244, Huantao Li : Develop the m5 board software.
+Implement GUI features.
+Integrate sensor functionalities.
+Modify the overall design when developing m5 by zephyr.
+Test and debug the m5 board.

 Our Team photo: